 Stereotypes cloud women in the autistic community — the perception that they need to be 'cured,' that they're just shy, and that they don't have an interest in dating are just a handful of examples.
-It's stigmas and misinformation like this that often means women are diagnosed with autism later in life, if at all.
+It's stigmas and misinformation like this that often mean that women are diagnosed with autism later in life, if at all.

 In Australia, at least one in 150 people are affected by autism, though others argue that that number is closer to one in 70.
 While men and boys are four times more likely to be diagnosed, it doesn't mean that women and girls are four times less likely to have autism.
-Systemic prejudice and a lack of research and understanding afforded to autistic women mean misdiagnosis is all too common.
+Systemic prejudice and a lack of research and understanding afforded to autistic women mean that misdiagnosis is all too common.

 Here, we chat to four autistic Australian women from various walks of life about what they wish more people knew about autism.

 "Autistic people experience empathy!
 Think of it like this; we feel a range of empathy, no more or less than those who aren’t autistic.
 The trope that we don’t is harmful for several reasons: firstly, autistic people can miss out on diagnosis and support because many of us are highly empathetic and think this means we can’t be autistic.
 That was me.
 Secondly, a lack of empathy is also a hallmark of a stereotypical psychopath.
 A movie villain.
 The link contributes to stigma for autistic people.